massimo1962/dind_airods/README.md

 </br>
 in another terminal could be launched swagger interface with the command:</br>
-docker exec -it dind-airods rapydo interfaces swagger
+docker exec -it dind-airods rapydo interfaces swagger</br>
+that will be available on port 8080